Chris-moreton12/Peak-Walks/README.md

 ## Surface Plane

 ### Color
-> I decided for this project that to make it stand out and to give the users an enjoyalbe expeirence, that color was required.
+> I decided for this project that to make it stand out and to give the users an enjoyable expeirence, that color was required.
 I used a variety of colours and hover colors on this project in aim of letting the page pop.

 > The decision on colors that I made was to incorporate.